snorkel-team/website/_use_cases/visual_relation_tutorial.md

 If you are running this notebook for the first time, it will take ~15 mins to download all the required sample data.

-The sampled version of the dataset **uses the same 26 examples across the train, dev, and test sets.
+The sampled version of the dataset **uses the same 26 data points across the train, dev, and test sets.
 This setting is meant to demonstrate quickly how Snorkel works with this task, not to demonstrate performance.**